20 Things to Say When Someone Calls You Jealous

 This response reframes the situation as motivational, expressing admiration rather than envy.
 It’s a powerful way to turn a negative accusation into a positive personal reflection.

-See also 25 Things to Say When Someone Calls You Irrelevant
+See also 25 Things to Say When Someone Calls You Ignorant

 15. “Can we agree to avoid labels that put us against each other?”